Martin-Atanasov/Python_Web_Framework_Project/README.md

 When deleting a story its data and picture are deleted from the server.
 When deleting a kid its data and picture are deleted from the server as well all related stories with its data an pictures.

-If you want to create a Story and you don’t have a registered kid the asks you first to register at least one.
+If you want to create a Story and you don’t have a registered kid the website asks you first to register at least one.
 Only registered users can register kids and create stories.